calyxir/calyx/docs/frontends/queues.md

 and 305 would end up in flow 2 since 266 <= 305 <= 400.
 - Pop first tries to pop from `order[0]`.
 If this succeeds, great.
 If it fails, it tries `order[1]`, etc.
-- Peek works in a similar fashion to `pop`.

 The source code is available in [`gen_strict_or_rr.py`][gen_strict_or_rr.py], which is parameterized on red_robin being `true` or `false`.